ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 #### Task 2.1.4.
 Can you notice significant time differences between algorithms on key generation?

 #### Task 2.1.5.
 Why DSA/ECDSA algorithm can be considered as problematic or even "weak"?
-Why is EdDSA considered as better alterinative?
+Why is EdDSA (especially Ed25519) considered as better alterinative?

 > Answer the questions and include all possible commands you used on your answers.
 Return your public keys (and public keys only!) as a mark of completion of this task.